Automating Your Pool Pump in Home Assistant Based on Daily Temperature

 • Input: sensor.home_realfeel_temperature_max_0d – this should be your weather integration’s forecast for today’s maximum temperature.

-• Logic: We divide that value by 3 to get the desired number of hours the pump should run.
-If you want your pump to run longer or shorter (depending on pool size, climate, sun, filter and chemicals) adjust the value accordingly (the smaller the number the longer to pump runs daily)
+• Logic: We divide that value by the multiplier (input_number.poolpump_multiplier) to get the desired number of hours the pump should run.
+If you want your pump to run longer or shorter (depending on pool size, climate, sun, filter and chemicals) adjust the value of that helper in a slider accordingly (the larger the number the longer to pump runs daily)

 This sensor also gets added to the configuration.yaml: